On stability of tangent bundle of toric varieties: From equivariant stability to stability

 Stable and semistable sheaves play an important role in the structure theory of coherent sheaves (cf. \cite{HL}).
 Every torsion-free coherent sheaf admits the Harder-Narasimhan filtration such that each successive quotient is semistable.
 A semistable sheaf, in turn, admits a Jordan-Holder filtration such that each successive quotient is stable of same slope.

 In this section we give a proof of the crucial fact that for an equivariant torsion-free sheaf on a nonsingular toric variety, equivariant stability is equivalent to usual stability.
 This result is also proved by Kool \cite[Proposition 4.13]{Kool2} for reflexive sheaves.
-The proof given here is much shorter.
+The proof given here is different.

 \begin{theorem} Let $\mathcal{E}$ be an equivariant torsion-free sheaf on a projective toric variety $X$.
 Then $\mathcal{E}$ is equivariantly stable if and only if $\mathcal{E}$ is stable. \end{theorem}